 About full-aperture telescope solar filters

-What are these Sun lens or filters made of and what color?
+What are these Sun lenses or filters made of and what color?
 How expensive are they?
 These are questions that came to mind when I first learned of filters to allow me to look directly at the sun through a telescope.

 full-aperture sun lens for telescope types